FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 1) Think in Minutes First, Points Second

 In Classic FPL, you can afford to wait on a high-upside player.
 In Draft, that's often a luxury.
+Start with players who are guaranteed to play:

-• Prioritise players with secure minutes in the early rounds
+• Prioritise players with secure minutes

 2) Respect Positional Scarcity (Especially Forwards)

 In most leagues, scarcity hits forwards and reliable attacking players first.
+Draft 3–4 top midfielders and you'll likely end up with non-starting forwards later.
+Leagues are won with starting players, not big names.

-3) Draft in Tiers, Not Names
+3) Draft in Tiers

-4) Don't Waste Waiver Priority on Noise
+4) Protect Your Waiver Priority

 Beginners often burn it after one big Gameweek performance or social media hype.
 Strong managers save waiver priority for situations like: